 “Bond is back… and this time, it’s personal!”
 This could have been the cheekily lame tagline for each of the four Daniel Craig James Bond films, starting with Casino Royale in 2006.
 That was an origin story of sorts, and it handily explained some of the British secret agent’s psychological underpinnings, including his problems with commitment.
 It was the best of the bunch (so far) for offering a fresh slate to the character while reinforcing why, at his core, he is his job.

 Bond’s most defining and appealing characteristic is his devotion to Queen and Country, above all else.
 It explains and even excuses his ruthlessness.
-Maybe that’s old hat to some, but needing to connect some plot twist or some enemy to Bond’s private life (such as it is) feels trite.
+Maybe that’s old hat to some, but needing to connect some plot twist or some enemy to Bond’s private life (such as it is) frequently feels trite, even as it provides a measure of psychological foundation.

 That might be my biggest complaint about the Craig Bonds, a series I’ve for the most part really enjoyed.
 They’ve certainly proved more memorable than the interchangeable Brosnan films.
 I’ll get into the parts of Spectre I liked (and a few more things I didn’t) in a moment, but be warned: I’m tossing aside any effort at concision, and will be going deep into spoilers.